Get Involved: Become a Volunteer

 FICP has three standing committees, each one directly supports FICP's strategic plan:

-Education Committee: Provides guidance and direction on the association’s education vision and generates content recommendations for the various education activities throughout the year, in-person and online.
-Ideal candidates are extremely familiar with industry trends and what’s important to meetings professionals for career growth and development, and are connected with experts capable of speaking on such topics.
+Education Committee: Provides guidance and direction on the association’s education offerings and generates topic and speaker recommendations for the various education activities throughout the year, in-person and online.
+Ideal candidates should have an interest in adult learning theory and have a strong pulse on industry trends and the diverse needs of the financial services and insurance meetings professionals’ community.
+Committee members should be well-connected with experts and peers capable of speaking on such topics.

 The incoming FICP Chairperson, in conjunction with the Governance Committee, appoints committee chairs with the approval of the Board.
 The Committee Chairs, in collaboration with the Board Liaison and Staff Liaison, appoint committee members; the Governance Committee is consulted and the Board is informed.
 This process is completed by the end of the calendar year or earlier.